 - Earned a minimum of six Reed units (24 semester or 36 quarter hours) of allowable transfer credit.
 One Reed unit is the equivalent of four semester hours or six quarter hours.

 Each admitted transfer applicant will be given a preliminary analysis of transfer credit.
 Courses are evaluated in light of their applicability toward a liberal arts degree and in the context of the Reed College curriculum.
 Credit is not awarded for professional, technical, vocational, or remedial courses.
-Class standing (freshman or sophomore) is determined by the number of units approved by Reed for transfer.
-Students considering transferring to Reed should be aware that the college requires two full years in residence (15 units, or 60 semester hours, completed in residence at Reed) to obtain the degree.
+Class standing (first-year or sophomore) is determined by the number of units approved by Reed for transfer.
+Reed requires two full years (15 units, or 60 semester hours) completed in residence at Reed to obtain the degree.
 Upon receipt of the final college transcripts, the registrar’s office will prepare a final credit evaluation for each transfer enrollee.
 Junior class standing at Reed is granted only with the approval of the intended major department.

 To facilitate the transition between colleges, each transfer student is assigned an academic adviser with whom to consult before registration.
 The adviser will help arrange the student’s program of study, taking into account the student’s previous college work, the student’s educational goals, and Reed’s distribution requirements.

-Transfer applicants should submit application materials to the Office of Admission no later than March 1.
-This deadline is especially important for those candidates who intend to apply for financial aid.
-Notification of transfer admission decisions is sent May 15, and admitted students will be able to access financial aid information shortly after receiving the admission decision.
-Admitted transfers must notify the college of their intent to enroll and submit a nonrefundable enrollment deposit of $300 within two weeks of admission notification.
+Admitted transfers must notify the college of their intent to enroll and submit a nonrefundable enrollment deposit of $400 by June 1 and a confirmation deposit of $400 by July 1.
 All enrolling transfer students are required to send final official college transcripts to the Office of Admission before registering at the college.